Martchus/passwordmanager/README.md

         * remarks
             * Be sure to add the repository that matches the version of your OS and to keep it in sync when upgrading.
-            * The linked download pages might be incomplete, use the repositories URL for a full list.
+            * The linked download pages might be incomplete; use the repositories URL for a full list.
         * latest releases: [download page](https://software.opensuse.org/download.html?project=home:mkittler&package=passwordmanager),
           [repositories URL](https://download.opensuse.org/repositories/home:/mkittler),